Resilience-Biomarkers-for-Aquaculture/Resilience-Biomarkers-for-Aquaculture.github.io/_posts/2024-11-11-ES-rnaseq_Cvig_Prkns.md

     '--cut_mean_quality 30 --trim_front1 10 --trim_front2 10'
 ```

 I ran into this error.
-Which is weird because I didn't get this before when I used the same code?
+Figured out that I needed ${fastp} in the script rather than $4 in the actual nextflow code.
+Changed that and re-ran, but still getting this same error even with ${fastp}..

 ```
 WARN: The following invalid input values have been detected: